 Here's how to prevent and treat plugged ducts, mastitis, and milk blebs, so you can comfortably and confidently continue your breastfeeding journey.

 Along with all the amazing benefits that breastfeeding provides, it can also come with some challenges.
 Three common concerns for nursing and pumping moms are sore, painful conditions on the breast called clogged (or blocked) milk ducts, mastitis, and milk blebs (or nipple blebs).
 It’s important to understand the difference between these three conditions and how to prevent a clogged milk duct, mastitis, or a milk bleb from occurring.
 Understanding what causes these conditions and how to treat them can help your breastfeeding journey be as easy and painless as possible.

 If any milk duct in the breast is not drained well, the area becomes "clogged" up (or blocked), and milk is prevented from flowing.
 Clogged milk ducts feel like a firm, sore lump in the breast, and may be reddened and warm to the touch.
 Clogged milk ducts are common in breastfeeding moms and can be caused by anything from missing feedings to wearing a bra that is too tight.

 To prevent clogged milk ducts, it’s essential for you to nurse your baby often and not miss feedings or to replace feedings by pumping often.

-If you do end up with a clogged milk duct, here are some tips to relieve it:
+If you do end up with a clogged milk duct, here are some tips to relieve and unclog a milk duct:

 - Before nursing or pumping, use a warm, moist compress on the plugged area for several minutes, then massage the area to break up the blockage.

 - Begin your nursing or pumping (if single pumping) on the affected side until the blockage is broken up.

 - Firmly massage the affected area toward the nipple during nursing or pumping and alternate with compression around the edges of the clogged milk duct to break it up.

 - Try a warm soak in the bath or shower along with massaging the plugged duct while soaking.